 This is what Jenny Shepherd said at the Defeat the Health and Care Bill zoom organised by Liverpool Women’s Hospital this evening.
 You can hear her 3 minute speech at around 1 hour 24 minutes in.
+Just click on the Defeat the Health and Care Bill zoom link.

 This is an introduction to the “Don’t Blow It!” campaign, that aims to KILL the contentious Health and Care Bill currently in Committee stage in the House of Commons.